archlinux-gaming-ci/.github/profile/README.md

 sudo nano /etc/pacman.conf
 ```

-Add the following lines to the end of the file.
+Add the following lines to the end of the file:

 ```
 [archlinux-gaming-ci]